radoslavdodek/MapTool/README.md

 ![MapTool preview](pictures/app-preview.jpg)

-A simple React application that allows users to visualize geographic coordinates on a map.
+Completely vibe-coded React app that allows users to visualize geographic coordinates on a map.
 Users can input latitude and longitude coordinates in a text area, and the application will display these points as markers on an interactive map.

 ## Quick Start